Cliff Richard: 1976–1994: Renaissance

-In 1976, the decision was made to repackage Richard as a rock artist.
+In 1976, the decision was made to repackage Richard as a rock performer.
 That year, Bruce Welch relaunched Cliff's career and produced the landmark album I'm Nearly Famous, which included the successful but controversial guitar-driven track "Devil Woman", which became Richard's first true hit in the United States, and the ballad "Miss You Nights".
 In reviewing the new album in Melody Maker, Geoff Brown heralded it the renaissance of Richard.
 Richard's fans were excited about this revival of a performer who had been a part of British rock from its early days.
 Many big names in music such as Jimmy Page, Eric Clapton and Elton John were seen sporting I'm Nearly Famous badges, pleased that their boyhood idol was getting back into the heavier rock in which he had begun his career.

 Notwithstanding this, Richard continued to release albums with contemporary Christian music content in parallel with his rock and pop albums, for example: Small Corners from 1978 contained the single "Yes He Lives".
 On 31 December 1976, he performed his latest single, "Hey, Mr. Dream Maker", on BBC1's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.

-In 1979, Richard teamed up again with producer Bruce Welch for the pop single "We Don't Talk Anymore", written and composed by Alan Tarney, which hit No. 1 in the UK and No. 7 in the US.
+In 1979, Richard teamed up again with producer Bruce Welch for the pop single "We Don't Talk Anymore", written by Alan Tarney, which hit No. 1 in the UK and No. 7 in the US.
 Bryan Ferry added hummed backing vocals to the song.
 The record made Richard the first act to reach the Hot 100's top 40 in the 1980s who had also been there in each of the three previous decades.
 The song was quickly added onto the end of his latest album Rock 'n' Roll Juvenile, which was re-titled We Don't Talk Anymore for its release in the United States.
 It was his first time at the top of the UK singles chart in over ten years, and the song would become his biggest-selling single worldwide, selling almost five million copies throughout the world.
 Later in 1979, Richard performed with Kate Bush at the London Symphony Orchestra's 75th anniversary celebration at the Royal Albert Hall.